DevMountain/react-assessment/README.md

 # React Assessments

-In the following assessments, we will break down the process of building a website that sells cars.
+In the following assessments, we will break down the process of building a to-do list.
 We'll begin by using just `create-react-app` and `React` to create the outline of the homepage.
 We'll then add `Redux` to the project for state management and finally add `axios` and `react-router-dom` so we can hit an API and have multiple routes.

 ## Assessment 1